intercommit/basic-jsp-embed/README.md

 Various tips and tricks as well as best practices are included in the example project.

 To get the example project running you will need Maven and:
-- copy all 5 directories to your local drive
+- copy all 5 directories to your local drive (tip: use the ZIP download button shown above)
 - open a command prompt in the "basic-jsp-embed-parent" directory
 - run "mvn install"
 - go to the "basic-jsp-embed-demo" directory